fanout/zurl/README.md

 Description
 -----------

 Zurl is an HTTP and WebSocket client daemon with a ZeroMQ interface.
-It lets you use messages to make asynchronous HTTP requests!
+Send it a message to make an HTTP request.

-Simply exchange messages with Zurl using your favorite language.
-For example, here's some Python:
+For example, here's how to make a request using Python:

 ```python
 import json